aelfric/ncfl-livedocs/events/cx.md

 - **Update your paradigm.** Debaters use judge paradigms to decide how to best adapt to the judge, so tell them what kind of debates you want to see!
 Be sure your paradigm is honest and accurate - your jokes are both not funny and not understood by people who don’t know you, which are the people who read your paradigm.
 - Please remove lines in your paradigm that incentivize non-debate behavior to earn speaker points.
 Speaker points matter and play a large role in determining who debates who and who reaches elimination rounds.
 The published speaker point scale that we use is designed to create consistency in points, which is also useful to debaters and coaches as they work to improve, learn, and grow.
 Please help us to help debaters know where they need to improve by using your speaker points only in consistent, educational ways.

 ### Before Rounds

 - If you received a blast message for your round assignment:
   - PLEASE CLICK “{{button}}” TO ACKNOWLEDGE YOU HAVE RECEIVED THE BALLOT.
 We don’t need to know when the round starts, we need to know that you know you are judging it.
 We trust you to start on time once you are on the way.
   - ONLY THE ASSIGNED JUDGE MAY JUDGE.
 YOU MAY NOT (NEVER EVER) ALLOW SOMEONE ELSE TO JUDGE IN YOUR NAME.
 ONLY THE TABROOM CAN CHANGE A JUDGE.
-    - **You can be fined for not reporting to your room on time.** If the TAB Room has to substitute a new/different judge in for your assigned round, you will be fined.
+  - **You can be fined for not reporting to your room on time.** If the Tab Room has to substitute a new/different judge in for your assigned round, you will be fined.

 - Once you are in your room:
   - Confirm (verbally) that the debaters’ names/codes and sides listed on your ballot are correct.
   - If your ballot shows the wrong sides according to the debaters, refresh the page!
 If you clicked in before they finished the flip, it might need to be reset.
-    - If debaters are missing at In Room Time, text or email tab or tell a member of tab staff
+  - If debaters are missing at In Room Time, text or email Tab or tell a member of Tab staff
   - Do not start without three adults looking at ballots that all say the same sides that the debaters think they are on!
 - If you did NOT receive a blast message for your round assignment:
   - Double-check the pairings to be sure you are unassigned!
   - Judges who are not assigned a round are on standby and must be in the judges’ standby room at In Room Time for possible substitutions.
   - You can be fined if we need you and cannot find you.

 ### During Rounds

 - Flow (take notes)
 - Keep time
-- Enter comments on tabroom between speeches or during prep time
+- Enter comments on Tabroom between speeches or during prep time
 - That’s it.
 Do not ask questions, answer questions, comment on arguments, or get involved in the debate in any way

 ### After Rounds